Yagya24/instacart_analysis_sql_project/README.md

 ## 📬 Contact
 ag.yash1920@gmail.com
-Made by [Yash Agarwal] — for project/portfolio use
+Made by Yash Agarwal - for project/portfolio use